wesny/CCVB/README.md

 2. Create better version of Klout that gives you analytics on how effective you are on social media.

+###Chris

-Chris: I'll probably spend about an hour each on Wednesday night and Thursday night setting up a skeleton for the user interface.
+I'll probably spend about an hour each on Wednesday night and Thursday night setting up a skeleton for the user interface.

+###Jack

-Jack: I can spend an hour a night on this project
+I can spend an hour a night on this project

+###Sweyn

+Currently experimenting with authenticating with/how much data we can pull out of the public Facebook Graph API without authenticating